ajalt/colormath/docs/usage.md

 val acesColors = srgbColors.map { converter.convert(it) }
 ```

 When converting to polar spaces like `HSL`, the hue is undefined for grayscale colors.
-In this case,
+When that's the case,
-the hue will be `NaN`.
+the hue value will be `NaN`.

 ## Color transforms